Marcteen/Marcteen.github.io/source/_posts/Using-Maven-to-build-an-DeepLearning4j-on-Spark.md

 ---
 title: Using Maven to build an DeepLearning4j on Spark
 date: 2016-11-28 10:30:15
-tags: [Maven, Scala, DeepLearning4j, idea]
+tags: [maven, scala, deepLearning4j, idea]
 categories: [Tricks]

 ---